jimareed/helm-chart-tutorial/README.md

 # helm-chart-tutoral

+This tutorial will walk through the following:
+- create a helm chart and deploy a local docker image to your kubernetes cluster
-Deploy two REST services to kubernetes using helm.
+- wire up two services to talk to each other

 **Prerequisites**: install docker, kubernetes and helm and clone repo.

 ![Docker Compose To Helm](./tutorial.png)

 Start with the docker image which contains the two services.
 ```